Constructing g-computation estimators: two case studies in selection bias: Discussion

 There are also some challenges to developing estimators that epidemiologists should be aware of.
 First, identification does not necessarily imply that a parameter is estimable with data, even as the number of observations grows to infinity \cite{Maclaren2020What, Aronow2021Nonparametric}.
 This problem arose in the derivation of our estimators, where we also assumed that our parametric model for the outcome process was correctly specified.
 Second, the proofs of unbiased estimating equations were straightforward for both our estimators.
 This was mainly due to each estimating function being based on regression models or the mean.
 However, these proofs may not always be trivial.
 Therefore, close collaborations with statisticians, biostatisticians, and others experienced in statistical theory are still recommended.
-Finally, our simulation studies were quite limited.
-These simulations only verified some general performance metrics in simple scenarios.
-When developing estimators for a particular use-case, it may be more informative to also develop data generating mechanisms that more closely mimic the use-case \cite{Vaughan2009use}.
-Those simulations may be a better approximation of the expected performance.